tensorflow/datasets/docs/splits.md

 regardless of platform, architecture, etc. This mean `set('train[:20%]') == set('train[:10%]') + set('train[10%:20%]')`.

-However, the order in which example are read might **not** be deterministic.
+However, the order in which examples are read might **not** be deterministic.
 This depends on other parameters (e.g. whether `shuffle_files=True`).